winneylee/california-wildfires/README.md

 **Week Two**

-- 1).
-Description of preliminary data preprocessing
+### Preliminary data preprocessing
+Machine learning algorithms typically only work with numerical data.
+Categorical and text data must therefore be converted to numerical data for use.
+- Encoding text labels into numerical values using pd.get_dummies() for "county" columns.
 -
-Data clean up, handle missing value encode our categorical variables using Scikit-Learn's OneHotEncoder class.
+ Machine learning algorithms typically only work with numerical data.
+Categorical and text data must therefore be converted to numerical data for use.
+ We will split county column into two columns.
+If county belong to south area, the column will read 1, and county belong to north area, the column will read 0.
+ (or we can cretae a dictionary of the county in the California and apply a custom function to convert the county names to their corresponding integers by using label_encoder and Lambda function.)

+- Scaling or normalizing data is another preprocessing step by using Scikit-learn's StandardScaler module.

+The model -> fit -> predict/transform workflow is also used when scaling data.
+The standard scaler standardizes the data.
+This means that each feature will be rescaled so that its mean is 0 and its standard deviation is 1, which will reduce the likeligood that large values will unduly influence the model.

-- 2).
-Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+### Preliminary feature engineering and preliminary feature selection, including the decision-making process

-preliminary feature engineering: transformation DataFrame preliminary feature selection: drop the measurementID & Location ID because they are just identified ID without useful information.
+- preliminary feature engineering: transformation DataFrame.
+- preliminary feature selection: drop the measurementID & Location ID because they are just identified ID without useful information.

-- 3).
-Description of how data was split into training and testing sets
+### Description of how data was split into training and testing sets
-- 4).
-Explanation of model choice, including limitations and benefits
+### Explanation of model choice, including limitations and benefits
-### Benefits of Multiple Neuron Neural Network
-Advantages to adding neurons to our hidden layer in a neural network:
+- Benefits of Multiple Neuron Neural Network Advantages to adding neurons to our hidden layer in a neural network:
 - There is a distributed effort to find optimal weights—faster.
 - Each neuron can focus on different features to identify nonlinear effects—smarter.
 - It is less likely to fixate on complex variables—more robust.

-### Limitation of Multiple Neuron Neural Network
+- Limitation of Multiple Neuron Neural Network
 The neurons to our neural network model can't been always use the maximum number because Overfitting and computation resurces.
 Additionally, a neural network model with a large number of neurons requires equally large training dataset—training a large neural network requires more data, more epochs, and more time.